Breaking News

 Expats moving to Germany usually find the transition straightforward and painless, without too much culture shock.
 A cosmopolitan and innovative country with a powerful economy, Germany has long been a popular expat destination for the high living standards it offers.

 One of the biggest hurdles expats who want to move to Germany will face is its stringent immigration regulations.
-But there are opportunities for qualified expats in fields such as business, science and technology, especially if they have skills that are in short supply.
+But there are plenty of opportunities for qualified expats in fields such as business, science and technology, especially if they have skills that are in short supply.

 The general standard of infrastructure is excellent.
 Expats probably won’t need a car thanks to extensive public transport in German cities, and long-distance travel is made easy thanks to low-cost flights and good transport links.